Table of Contents

 The Astoria Company breach illustrates a dangerous new component of cybercrime and data breaches; the fact that cybercriminals have evolved their target selection and methods.
 Attacks have become more targeted and focused on huge datasets of extremely sensitive information that can be easily monetized through dark web markets.

 The numbers support this assessment.
-RiskBased Security’s 2021 Mid Year Data Breach QuickView Report revealed a 24% drop in the number of data breaches so far.
+RiskBased Security’s 2021 Mid-Year Data Breach QuickView Report revealed a 24% drop in data breaches so far.
 However, according to the latest data breach report by IBM and the Ponemon Institute, the average cost of a single data breach in 2021 has climbed to $4.24 million.

-Additionally, the shift to remote working during the COVID-19 pandemic has led to the increased severity of data breaches.
+Additionally, the shift to remote working during the COVID-19 pandemic has increased the severity of data breaches.
 On average, data breaches involving remote workers as a factor were over $1 million more expensive.

 In light of the constantly increasing cost of data breaches, let’s discuss what companies can do to reduce their exposure to cybercrime.
 We’ll cover what a data breach is, what businesses are especially vulnerable, what a potential breach could mean for your business, and what methods of prevention you should consider.

 A data breach refers to a security incident where an unauthorized person accesses confidential, sensitive, or protected information.
 Most organizations can be at risk of a data breach; from small one-person businesses to multinational enterprises.
 More worryingly, anyone sharing their sensitive information with these companies can also be exposed.

 Data breaches can stem from a variety of sources.
 Criminals are employing increasingly sophisticated cyber attacks such as distributed denial of service (DDoS), malware, ransomware, and password crackers.
 Combating such attacks requires significant investment in cybersecurity and employing dedicated security professionals.